 The Kaluza-Klein metric reduces to the Kerr metric when the electric and magnetic charges vanish, and the spin parameter $\alpha$ equals the Kerr solution's dimensionless spin $a_{*}$.
 The spacetime has two horizons

 which are obtained by solving $\Delta=0$.
 In terms of the dimensionless parameters Eq.~\ref{eqhorizon} becomes

-The Reissner-Nordstrom solution of GR is obtained by setting $b=c$ and $\alpha=0$.
+The Reissner-Nordstrom solution of general relativity is obtained by setting $b=c$ and $\alpha=0$.
 We recover the Kerr solution when $b=c=2$.
-However, the Kerr-Newman solution is not recovered when magnetic charge vanishes.
+However, the Kerr-Newman solution is not recovered when the magnetic charge vanishes.
 For our analysis, we consider the case when $b=c$, which is a black hole with electric and magnetic charges.
 Note that this case can only be considered as a toy-model, since macroscopic black holes have a negligible electric charge.

 Next, we make sure that the spacetime does not possess any pathologies.
 The bounds on the free parameters are obtained by preserving the metric structure everywhere outside the horizon.
-First, from the definitions of $Q^2$ and $P^2$ in Eq.~\ref{eqM}, we get the following: $q\geq2m$, $p\geq2m$, or $b\geq2$, $c\geq2$.
+First, from the definitions of $Q^2$ and $P^2$ in Eq.~\ref{eqM}, we get the following constraints: $q\geq2m$, $p\geq2m$, or $b\geq2$, $c\geq2$.
 Plugging these into Eq.~\ref{eqhorizon2}, we come to the bound on $\alpha$: